PlaidCloud/website/content/en/docs/tasks/administer-cluster/extended-resource-node.md

 can create Pods that request a certain amount of memory and CPU, they can create Pods that request a certain number of dongles.

-Extended resources are opaque to Kubernetes; Kubernetes does not know anything about what they are.
-Kubernetes knows only that a Node has a certain number of them.
+Extended resources are opaque to PlaidCloud; PlaidCloud does not know anything about what they are.
+PlaidCloud knows only that a Node has a certain number of them.
 Extended resources must be advertised in integer amounts.
 For example, a Node can advertise four dongles, but not 4.5 dongles.